laila12399/lailascoaching/content/how-to-deal-with-bullying-at-work.md

 There seems to be a connection between bullying and the type of work environment.
 The likelihood that bullying occurs has been shown to be linked to leadership style and conflict between roles.

 An optimal circumstance for bullying to take place is a lack of effective leadership.

-A study with 5,288 participants compared different types of leadership styles and found that unpredictable leadership (were punishment is delivered on leaders’ own terms independent of workers behaviours) had the strongest likelihood of predicting workplace bullying.
+A study with 5,288 participants compared different types of leadership styles and found that unpredictable leadership (were punishment is delivered on leaders’ own terms independent of workers behaviours) had the strongest likelihood of predicting workplace bullying [^7].

 When there is conflict between roles or unclear roles, bullying may take place resulting in e.g. the victim overworking, being under credited or being prevented access to opportunities.
- A 2008 study by Einarssen et al. found that role conflict was the most consistent condition reliably linked to bullying in different types of workplaces.
+A 2008 study found that role conflict was the most consistent condition reliably linked to bullying in different types of workplaces[^5].

 ## :bellhop_bell: How to react